asheshwor/mvslide/index.md

 **Visualizing international migration flows using UN migrants stock data**

-This app visualizes internal migration flows to and from regions using the UN **2013 stock migrants data** by connecting migrant's origin with destination with great circle lines.
+This app visualizes internal migration flows to and from regions using the **UN stock migrants data for 2013**, by connecting migrant's origin with destination with great circle lines.
 The origins and destinations of the arcs are coloured differently to visualize the direction of movement.

 The number of arcs are based on the log of the migrant stock.

-It's very easy to use the app, just select the region or country from the drop down box to update the map and data output. **That's it!**
+It's very easy to use, just select the region from the drop down box to update the map and data output. **That's it!**

 **Try it:** https://asheshwor.shinyapps.io/migrationviz/